State and local tax deduction: Various changes

-During the Great Depression, states expanded the number of taxes they levied to make up for revenue shortfalls.
+During the Great Depression, states expanded the number of taxes they levied to offset revenue shortfalls.
 This included an expansion in state income taxes (before 1930, only 14 states and Hawaii had state income taxes, which were imposed primarily on very high incomes at low rates) and state sales taxes (by 1940, sales taxes made up about 60% of state budgets).
 In response to the growing use of state sales taxes, in 1942 Congress made an explicit allowance for a deduction of state and local retail sales taxes.

 The introduction of the standard deduction in 1944 limited the scope of the state and local tax deduction, as well as all other itemized deductions (taxpayers who choose to use the standard deduction may not use itemized deductions).

-On a number of occasions, Congress has restricted the types of state and local taxes that can be used with the SALT deduction.
+On several occasions, Congress has restricted the types of state and local taxes eligible for the SALT deduction.
 The Revenue Act of 1964 restricted the SALT deduction to state and local taxes on real property, personal property, income, general sales, and gasoline and other motor fuels.
 Amid the 1970s energy crisis, Congress passed the Revenue Act of 1978, which eliminated the deduction for state and local taxes on gasoline and motor vehicle fuel.
 The Tax Reform Act of 1986 disallowed sales taxes from being deducted, while the American Jobs Creation Act of 2004 gave taxpayers the option of deducting either state and local income taxes or state and local sales taxes.